Best Eagle’s Syndrome Treatment

 The cranial nerves V (trigeminal nerve), VII (facial nerve), IX (glossopharyngeal nerve), X (vagus nerve), XI (accessory nerve), and XII (hypoglossal nerve) have been reported to be injured by the elongated styloid process.

-Therefore, any form of invasive procedure should be carefully reviewed.
+Therefore, you should carefully review any form of invasive procedure.
 If the need arises, it is best to have it done by a clinician who has mastered the methods through multiple successful cases.

 What Is A Non-Invasive Treatment For Eagle Syndrome?

-Non-invasive therapies and treatments should always be tried before opting for an invasive procedure.
+It would help if you always tried non-invasive therapies and treatments before opting for an invasive procedure.
 Physiotherapy, as well as chiropractic care, offers great hope.
 However, not all physiotherapy or chiropractic centers are versed in treating Eagle syndrome patients.
 Eagle syndrome physiotherapy treatments require specialized skills, technology, and a thorough understanding of the condition.
-Chiropractic care for patients with Eagle syndrome should be performed through non-rotatory methods.
+Chiropractic treatment for patients with Eagle syndrome should be performed through non-rotatory methods.
 The best chiropractic technique for an Eagle syndrome patient is the Activator Method.

 Eagle syndrome treatment at the Chiropractic Specialty Center® is performed through specialized physiotherapy methods combined with focused chiropractic treatments using the Activator Method.
 Our clinical teams, techniques, and technology have helped many.